otboss/react-app-backend/README.md

     <pre>npm run start-dev</pre>
   </li>
   <li>
-    <span>For production, copy the 'dist' and 'node_modules' folders onto the production server and place enviroment variables in a file called '.env' in the root of the 'dist' folder.
+    <span>For production, copy the 'dist' and 'node_modules' folders onto the production server and place enviroment variables in a file called '.env' in the containing folder's root.
 The server can then be started using the command: </span>
     <pre>npm run start</pre>
   </li>
 </ol>